vuejs/docs/src/guide/extras/reactivity-transform.md

 ## Refs vs. Reactive Variables

 Ever since the introduction of the Composition API, one of the primary unresolved questions is the use of refs vs. reactive objects.
-It can be cumbersome to use `.value` everywhere, and it is easy to miss if not using a type system.
+It's easy to lose reactivity when destructuring reactive objects, while it can be cumbersome to use `.value` everywhere when using refs.
+Also, `.value` is easy to miss if not using a type system.

 [Vue Reactivity Transform](https://github.com/vuejs/core/tree/main/packages/reactivity-transform) is a compile-time transform that allows us to write code like this: